MrRutledge/MrRutledgeHub/content/author/admin/_index.md

 interests = [
   "Machine Learning",
   "Mathematical modelling",
-  "Visualization Libraries"
+  "Visualization Libraries",
-  "Jupyter Notebook"
+  "Jupyter Notebook",
-  "Cycling"
+  "Cycling",
-  "Dancing"
+  "Dancing",
 ]

 # Organizational groups that you belong to (for People widget)